hevnsnt/monster/README.md

 ## Release History:

 * 0.0.1
     * MVP -- 2018 Halloween.
-RaspberryPi based; because that is what I have on hand.
+RaspberryPi based; mainly because that is what I have on hand.
+Future verisons will likely be ESP32 based in order to reduce cost and fit within the Hallowuino framework.

 ## To Do:
 * Everything!
 Literally nothing is done!